liyueren001/code-experiences/README.md

 # code-experiences
 These are some experiences from college.
-They are codes about image processing, deep learning programs.
+There are codes about image processing, deep learning programs.